roberto-triumph/triumph4php/docs/explorer.md

   * You can open a command shell to the current directory
   * You can open a Operating system file manager to the current directory

+There are two explorer panels that you can use.
+If you use the panel by using the View -> Explore Sources menu then the explorer panel is placed at the bottom of the screen (the "Tools" notebook).
+If you use the panel by using the View -> Explorer In Outline then the explorer panel is placed at the left-hand side of the screen (the "Outline" notebook).

 [Table Of Contents](/#toc) | [Next - Framework Detection](/framework-detection/)